aileftech/snap-admin/README.md

  * Advanced search and filtering
  * Annotation-based customization
  * Data export (CSV, XLSX, JSONL)
- * SQL console to run custom queries
+ * SQL console to run, save for later use and export results of custom SQL queries

 **Supported JPA annotations**